Over 30+ Years of Legal Knowledge | Personal Injury Lawsuit & Litigators in Illinois

 Who are the Plaintiff and Defendant?

-- Defendant: The person or business being sued.
-They must defend themselves against the Plaintiff’s claims.
+Plaintiff: The person or business filing the lawsuit.
+Defendant: The person or business being sued and must defend against the Plaintiff’s claims.

 How long do I have to file a lawsuit in Illinois?